starzia/SonarPM/README.txt

 LICENSE
 -------
 This source code is released under the "MIT license".
 Please see LICENSE.txt for details.
-Additionally, please note that we would appreciate it if you would notify us of projects insipired by our project so that we can link you.
+Optionally, please notify us of projects insipired by this project so that we can link you.

 LINUX PREREQUISITES